NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 1 error generated.
 {{< /highlight >}}

-It seems this does not occur on every distribution and is related to Intel Implicit SPMD Program Compiler.
+It seems this won't occur on every distribution and is related to Intel Implicit SPMD Program Compiler.

 This one is easy to solve: